-Abstract-In this contribution an accurate average bit error rate (BER) formula is derived for Nakagami-faded MC-DS-CDMA in the context of asynchronous transmissions and random spreading sequences.
+Abstract-In this contribution an accurate average Bit Error Rate (BER) formula is derived for MC-DS-CDMA in the context of asynchronous transmissions and random spreading sequences.
+We consider a flat Nakagami-m fading channel for each subcarrier.
 Our analysis is based on the Characteristic Function (CF) and does not rely on any assumption concerning the statistical behavior of the interference.
 We develop a new closed-form expression for the conditional CF of the inter-carrier interference and provide a procedure for calculating the exact BER expressed in the form of a single numerical integration.
-The accuracy of the standard Gaussian approximation (SGA) technique is also evaluated.
+The accuracy of the Standard Gaussian Approximation (SGA) technique is also evaluated.
 Link-level results confirm the accuracy of the SGA for most practical conditions.